 The implementation of these measures may take place very quickly if the situation worsens, within 72 hours after a decision by the university leadership.
 Therefore, please be prepared for this possible variant.

-Update from October 25
+Study restriction - update from October 25

 Obligation to wear a respirator